Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 For more information on Pinnacle Peak Park visit the City of Scottsdale website.

-Further reading on hikes and adventures in Arizona
+Further reading on hikes and things to do in Arizona

 Click on the photo to bookmark to your Pinterest boards.